sdwebui-extensions/LanPaint/README.md

 Same as default ComfyUI KSampler - simply replace with LanPaint KSampler nodes.
 The inpainting workflow is the same as the [SetLatentNoiseMask](https://comfyui-wiki.com/zh/comfyui-nodes/latent/inpaint/set-latent-noise-mask) inpainting workflow.

 **Note**
-LanPaint only support binary mask (0,1) with no smoothing.
-Any mask with smooting will be converted to binary mask during inpainting.
+LanPaint requires binary masks (values of 0 or 1) without opacity or smoothing.
+To ensure compatibility, set the mask's **opacity and hardness to maximum** in your mask editor.
+During inpainting, any mask with smoothing or gradients will automatically be converted to a binary mask.

 ### Basic Sampler